 Opiates are medications that are prescribed to treat pain.
 Opiates create a sense of euphoria, which can be addictive to some people.
 That is why many people exceed the recommended dosage.
-However, long-term opiate abuse can lead to an addiction.
+However, long-term opiate abuse can lead to addiction.
 In order to treat this addiction, withdrawal and detox are necessary.
-If you’re asking, “what is opiate withdrawal,” read on.
+If you’re asking, “what is opiate withdrawal,” you are not alone.

 What is Opiate Withdrawal and How Does Treatment Work?

-Detox is the first step in overcoming an opiate addiction.
-While detox can be uncomfortable, the symptoms that one experiences are typically not life-threatening.
+Detox is the first step in overcoming opiate addiction.
+While detox can be uncomfortable, the symptoms that one experiences are typically not life-threatening depending on the substance.
 Some of the symptoms that one may experience during detox include low energy, irritability, muscle aches, and abdominal cramps.

 It is important to note after the early withdrawal symptoms are over, a person may still have post-acute withdrawal symptoms that can last for over a month.
 Some of the post-acute withdrawal symptoms include insomnia, anxiety and low energy.

 In order to ensure that safety is maintained during the detox process, it is important to complete detox under the supervision of medical professionals.
-There are a variety of opiate withdrawal treatment medications which are available.
+There are a variety of opiate withdrawal treatment medications that are available to make the withdrawal process a little easier.
+Medication-assisted treatment is recommended for those with a history of long-term substance abuse

 However, every treatment plan is tailored to fit the needs of the individual.
 The patient’s overall health is also taken into consideration when choosing an opiate withdrawal treatment program.
 Additionally, opiate withdrawal treatment can help ease the unpleasant symptoms that a person experiences.